 Penang Botanic Gardens

-Penang Botanic Gardens or the Waterfall Gardens, as called by the locals, has got a beautiful waterfall inside along with its wide collection of flora and fauna.
-Covering around 30-hectares of land, the garden is also a home for different species of wild monkeys.
+Penang Botanic Gardens, or the Waterfall Gardens, as called by the locals because of the cascading waterfall, is a public park in George Town.
+Spread over 30-hectares of land, the garden is also home to several species of wild monkeys.
 Botanic Gardens host the Penang International Floral Festival every year for about a week.
 During the festival, the garden becomes a floral wonderland showcasing an array of flowers and blooms.

 Address: Kompleks Pentadbiran,Bangunan Pavilion, Jalan Kebun Bunga, 10350 George Town, Penang, Malaysia.

-Originally built of bakau wood, Fort Cornwallis is the place where Captain Francis Light first arrived in Penang on 16th July 1786.
-The fortress was rebuilt in stone later on.
-Situated at the Esplanade, the fort houses a gunpowder bunker, a chapel and a small lighthouse.
+British East India Company built Fort Cornwallis in the late 18th century.
+In 1804 it was rebuilt with stones and bricks.
+Fort Cornwallis is a giant fort in Malaysia that was never engaged in combat.
+Situated at the Esplanade, the fort houses a gunpowder bunker, a chapel and a lighthouse.
 There are also a lot of old canons located inside the fortress.

 Address: Jalan Tun Syed Sheh Barakbah, George Town, 10200 George Town, Penang, Malaysia.

 Queen Victoria Memorial Clock Tower is a sixty-foot high tower.
-Built in honour of Queen Victoria's Diamond Jubilee in 1897, the clock tower was financed by Cheah Chen Eok, a local millionaire.
-Each foot of the tower is dedicated to each year of Queen Victoria's reign.
+Built in 1897 in honour of Queen Victoria's Diamond Jubilee, the clock tower was financed by Cheah Chen Eok, a local millionaire.
+Each foot of the tower is dedicated to a year of Queen Victoria's reign.